mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 type ResourceSliceSpec struct {
   ...

+  // CapacityPools defines a list of capacity pools, each of which
+  // has a name and a list of capacities available in the pool.
+  //
+  // The names of the pools must be unique in the ResourceSlice.
+  //
+  // The maximum number of pools is 32.
+  //
+  // +optional
+  // listType=atomic
+  CapacityPools []CapacityPool

   // DeviceMixins represents a list of device mixins, i.e. a collection of
   // shared attributes and capacities that an actual device can "include"
   // to extend the set of attributes and capacities it already defines.